 In everyday speech, the terms “evidence” and “proof” are frequently used interchangeably in casual speech.
 There is, however, a distinction to be made between evidence and proof.
 Evidence is data or facts that assist us in determining the reality or existence of something.
 A total collection of evidence can prove a claim.
 Proof is a conclusion that a certain fact is true or not.
-In the case of a court of law, it is up to a judge or a jury to decide whether a fact has been proven or not, based on the evidence presented.
+In the case of a court of law, it is up to a judge or a jury to decide whether an assertion has been proven or not, based on the evidence presented.

 Evidence is unprocessed pieces of data, material, or information.
 In the legal context, it is typically gathered and presented by one party to a case in an attempt to either prove or disprove a certain legal conclusion.